-One of the most unique things about investing in real estate is that you can buy it using a small amount of your own money, and borrow the rest, often four to twenty times more, from a lender.
+One of the most unique things about investing in real estate is that you can buy it using a small amount of your own money, while borrowing the rest, often four to twenty times more, from a lender.
+This is called leverage.
 If you purchase a property using significantly more debt than equity, the investment is said to be “highly leveraged.”

 You invest $10,000 of your own money to buy a property and borrow $90,000 from a bank.
 By combining your money with the bank loaned money, you are now able to buy a $100,000 asset.

 Let's assume that each year, for 10 years, your investment property will appreciate by 5%.
 Here is where the ability to leverage benefits you.
 The appreciation is on the entire $100,000 asset, not only the $10,000 of your own money.